 Liposuction surgery, often referred to as “lipo,” is a procedure that removes fat from targeted areas of the body, resulting in improved body contours.
 Liposuction surgery can treat your thighs, lower legs, hips, buttocks, upper arms, back, and chest.

 Liposuction can also reduce fat deposits in your cheeks, chin, and neck.
 Lipo can be performed alone, or combined with other plastic surgeries including facelift, breast reduction, or a tummy tuck.
 Liposuction surgery is among the specialties of the surgeons at Southwest Breast and Aesthetics in Phoenix, AZ.
-Board-certified Drs.
-Tim Matatov and Joseph Zakhary are trusted and experienced plastic surgeons delivering patients with exceptional liposuction results in Arizona.
-Our patients consistently give our surgeons high marks for their communication skills and personal approachability.
+Our trusted plastic surgeons are Board-certified and are experienced in delivering exceptional liposuction results to patients in Arizona.
+Our Phoenix Liposuction patients consistently give our surgeons high marks for their communication skills and personal approachability.
 We invite you to schedule a consultation at Southwest Breast & Aesthetics in Phoenix, AZ to determine if liposuction surgery is right for you.

 Liposuction surgery is not a treatment for obesity.